nrgsille76/blender-io-addons/io_scene_3ds/manual/scene_3ds.rst

 Include
 ^^^^^^^

+Invisible
+   When checked, also invisible objects are exported.
+Otherwise export visible objects only.

 Selection
    When checked, only selected objects are exported.
-Otherwise export all objects in the scene.
+Otherwise export all visible objects in the scene.

 Object Filter
    The kind of objects to be exported, checked object types will be exported and unchecked not.